 Now VS Code understands PowerShell and will use Intellisense to complete your syntax:

 If you have an error in your script, VS Code will highlight it for you.
-It will also recommend certain changes, for example when using select instead of select-object or when you have a variable that was never used further on in the script.
-This looks like:
+It will also recommend specific changes, for example, when using select instead of select-object or when you have a variable that was never used further in the script.
+This looks like this:

-VS Code uses templates/snippets to easily insert things like for instance a function (It also completes commands if you typed the first few letters), just type function on an empty line and use the TAB key:
+VS Code uses templates/snippets to easily insert things like for instance, a function (It also completes commands if you typed the first few letters), just type the function on an empty line and use the TAB key:

 Or do followed by TAB: